-Vino Rosso wins Breeders' Cup Classic, Mongolian Groom euthanized
+Vino Rosso wins Breeders' Cup Classic, Mongolian Groom dies

 ARCADIA, Calif.
-(Reuters) - Vino Rosso won the $6 million Breeders’ Cup Classic on Saturday at Santa Anita Park in a race that saw another horse taken away by ambulance and later euthanized after suffering an injury to his left hind limb.
+(Reuters) - Vino Rosso won the $6 million Breeders’ Cup Classic on Saturday at Santa Anita Park in a race that was marred by the death of another horse.

-Vino Rosso stormed across the finish line in a rout but Mongolian Groom never made it there.
+Vino Rosso stormed across the finish line in a rout but Mongolian Groom never made it that far, having been pulled up after suffering an injury to his left hind limb.

 The four-year-old gelding was taken from the track in an equine ambulance after being shielded from the crowd of 67,811 by a large green screen.